Skip to main content

 When to apply: Fine, but ask what the actual average is at the company.
 Look at the manager's calendar if they'll show you.

-**The meta-skill**: every JD is written to attract a wider funnel than the company actually wants.
+The meta-skill: every job description is written to attract a wider funnel than the company actually wants.
 Reading the codes lets you screen yourself out of bad fits before you spend 25 minutes on an application.

-Pair this guide with [our resume tailoring flow](/jobs?intent=tailor) — once you've decoded the JD, you can paste it in and get a 90-second re-weighting of your resume optimized for what the listing *actually* wants, not what it says it wants.
+Pair this guide with our resume tailoring flow — once you've decoded the job description, you can paste it in and get a 90-second re-weighting of your resume optimized for what the listing actually wants, not what it says it wants.